bhisaac/5eFP/5eFP-SRD.md

 ### Step of the Wind (Encounter, Ki, Rest)

-You can take the Disengage or Dash action on your turn without discarding your action, and your jump distance is doubled for the rest of the encounter.
+Once during your turn, you can take the Disengage or Dash action without discarding your action, and your jump distance is doubled for the rest of the encounter.

 ## Unarmored Movement